List Decoding Random Euclidean Codes and Infinite Constellations: Haar measure on

-\subsection{Haar measure on $\sL_n$}
+\section{Haar measure on $\sL_n$}

-Let us back up a little bit and ask ourselves: what do we mean by a \emph{random} lattice?
-To sample a random lattice from certain ensemble, we need to define a distribution on the set of all lattices.
-As we know, a lattice is specified by its generator matrix and thus it suffices to define a distribution over matrices.
-There are several ensembles of matrices extensively studied in the literature of random matrix theory.
-Such ensembles including Gaussian ensemble, Bernoulli ensemble, etc., \cite{tao-2012-rand-mat-thy} are mostly defined by sampling entries iid from simple distributions.
-However, we believe that such ensembles will \emph{not} give rise to interesting lattices, in the sense that the resulting lattices are not likely to have nontrivial packing and covering efficiency simultaneously.
+Let us first ask ourselves: how do we define a \emph{random} lattice?
+To sample a random lattice from a certain ensemble, we need to define a distribution on the set of all lattices.
+As we know, a lattice is specified by its generator matrix and thus it suffices to define a distribution over matrices.\footnote{Strictly speaking, each lattice is \emph{non-uniquely} identified with a generator matrix.
+Those matrices giving rise to the same lattice should be quotiented out when one wants to define a distribution on lattices by defining it on matrices.
+See Sec.~\ref{sec:haarlattice_introduction} for more formalisms.} There are several ensembles of matrices that are extensively studied in the literature of random matrix theory.
+Such ensembles, including the Gaussian ensemble, the Bernoulli ensemble, etc.,~\cite{tao-2012-rand-mat-thy} are mostly defined by sampling entries iid from simple distributions.
+However, we believe that such ensembles will \emph{not} give rise to interesting lattices, in the sense that the resulting lattices are not likely to have nontrivial packing and covering efficiencies simultaneously.

-Let us give some heuristic arguments to support our statement.
+We give a heuristic argument to justify the above statement.
 Suppose that we sample an $n$ by $n$ random matrix $\bfG$ over $\bR$ by sampling each entry iid according to $\cN(0,\sigma^2)$ for some fixed constant deviation $\sigma>0$.
-By the high-dimensional geometry of Gaussian random vectors, each column of $\bfG$ has 2-norm highly concentrated around $\sqrt{n\sigma^2}$ and is approximately orthogonal to other columns.
-That is to say, the columns $\{\vbfg_1,\cdots,\vbfg_n\}$ are basically a mildly perturbed version of the standard orthonormal basis $\{\ve_1,\cdots,\ve_n\}$ scaled by $\sqrt{n\sigma^2}$ (and also potentially rotated, which does not affect most goodness properties we are interested in of the resulting lattices).
-The lattice $\bfG\bZ^n$ cannot be good for packing whp since we know $\bZ^n$ (and also its scaling and rotation) has vanishing packing efficiency $\asymp\sqrt{\frac{\pi e}{2n}}$ as the dimension $n$ tends to infinity.
+By the high-dimensional geometry of Gaussian random vectors, each column of $\bfG$ has $L^2$-norm highly concentrated around $\sqrt{n\sigma^2}$ and is approximately orthogonal to other columns.
+That is to say, the columns $\{\vbfg_1,\cdots,\vbfg_n\}$ of $\bfG$ are basically a mildly perturbed version of the standard orthonormal basis $\{\ve_1,\cdots,\ve_n\}$ scaled by $\sqrt{n\sigma^2}$ (and potentially also rotated, which does not affect most goodness properties of the resulting lattices we are interested in).
+The lattice $\bfG\bZ^n$ cannot be good for packing whp since $\bZ^n$ (and also its scaling and rotation) has vanishing packing efficiency $\asymp\sqrt{\frac{\pi e}{2n}}$ as the dimension $n$ tends to infinity.
 Indeed, there is not much study on lattices resulting from those canonical matrix ensembles.
-One can find related results along this direction in \cite{neelamani-dash-sanjeeb-baraniuk-2007-nearly-ortho-rand-lattice}.
+One can find related results along this direction in~\cite{neelamani-dash-sanjeeb-baraniuk-2007-nearly-ortho-rand-lattice}.
 Not surprisingly, it boils down to understanding the singular value spectrum of $\bfG$.